Arnaud-Chane/2020-01-January/README.md

 # CodeOfTheDay
 I will try to put what I do whenever I code.
 It will keep tracks of what I did to see my progression !

-There will be nothing in the main branch, every code will be in the other branches based on the day.
+First month of 2020, January 2020, trying to understand how do Git work and coding in general.